Huawei P50 release date, price, what you need to know and how the P50 Pro differs

 Cameras and battery life

 Now onto the department Huawei phones are known for: their cameras.
 The standard P50 has three rear shooters, with a 50MP main, 12MP periscope zoom and 12MP ultra-wide snapper.
-That's a fair complement of cameras.
+That's a fair complement of cameras, with the periscope module supporting 5x optical zoom.

-The P50 Pro has 64MP periscope, 50MP main, 40MP portrait and 13MP ultra-wide cameras – that's a series of very high-res snappers, with the periscope one apparently facilitating a head-scratching 200x digital zoom.
+The P50 Pro has 64MP telephoto , 50MP main, 40MP monochrome and 13MP ultra-wide cameras – that's a series of very high-res snappers, with the periscope one apparently facilitating a head-scratching 200x digital zoom (as well as 3.5x optical).

 The front-facing camera on both those phones is 13MP, so a little low-res compared to the other snappers, but more than you'll need for selfies.